November 14, 2023

 As a company who is serious about leveraging artificial intelligence, you’ll want to constantly seek out tools and methods to limit vulnerabilities that AI might be exposing you to along the way.

-5. Evaluate (or build) your security-first software development practices
+6. Evaluate (or build) your security-first software development practices

 Security-first development is a cultural choice.
 If your company doesn't follow a predictable, repeatable, and auditable method of building, testing, and delivering software, now is the time.

-Security practices work best when built directly into the lifecycle from inception to production implementation (general availability) and on-going support and maintenance.
+Security practices work best when built directly into the lifecycle from inception to production implementation (general availability) and ongoing support and maintenance.
 One of the most powerful methods of implementing predictable, repeatable, and auditable security (and quality) practices is through automation.
 Manual practices have given us varied results through the decades.
 Today we find automation works even better.

 As a company who is serious about leveraging artificial intelligence, you’ll want to constantly seek out tools and methods to limit vulnerabilities that AI might be exposing you to along the way.

-6. Evaluate your lifecycle test strategy
+7. Evaluate your lifecycle test strategy

 In our opinion, test-driven development (TDD) is a non-negotiable best practice.
 It helps build the right software simply, and helps downrange people easily understand when new changes break existing working systems now instead of in production when it counts the most.